WilsonBillkia/bane/README.md

 * Tested on Ubuntu 20.04
 * Tested with Python 3.69

-(Not required but strongly recommended - DHCP host reservation.
-This can be found on all but the most basic of routers / Wireless Access Points / some NAS's.
+## (Not required but strongly recommended)
+* DHCP host reservation.
+* This can be found on all but the most basic of routers / Wireless Access Points / some NAS's.
 With this enabled your IP address stops changing on system restarts, which makes the workflow significantly more practical.
-See the manufacturers guidance.)
+(See the manufacturers guidance.)
+* Single Board Compute
+* Old pc's are great, but the open architecture means automation of OS install is quite technical in order to accomodate enterprise class network boot and install of the pc base.
+A sufficiently specified Raspberry Pi, conversely, has a tightly defined architecture which means you can securely build a system using a temporary login.
+Bane can then remove this login and replace it with the SSH keys of your choice.

 ## Installation Instructions: